HSHKZ/holbertonschool-printf_project/README.md

 # _printf Project

 This project is a custom implementation of the `printf` function in C, adhering to the Betty coding style and the constraints of the GNU89 standard.
-It supports basic formats specifier for characters, strings and integer.
+It supports basic format specifiers for characters, strings and integers.

 ## Functionality